lagarrueal/tts-exercises/5_record_your_data/README.md

 **Before you start using sLOBE, send me a sample recording exported from Audacity.**

-## Using SLOBE
+## Using sLOBE
-LOBE is a recording client that the LVL has created to facilitate recording sessions for TTS data acquisition.
-We have created a special client for you named SLOBE.
+sLOBE is a recording client that the LVL has created to facilitate recording sessions for TTS data acquisition.
+We have created a special client for you named sLOBE.
 The client is available [here](https://eyra.ru.is/slobe/).
 You will need to login using the credentials that I have sent you via Microsoft Teams.
-* The [collection screen](https://eyra.ru.is/slobe/collections/) shows all collections in SLOBE.
+* The [collection screen](https://eyra.ru.is/slobe/collections/) shows all collections in sLOBE.
 You will be using the collection with the same name as your student ID.
 * To add the sentences you will read:
     * click your collection
     * click the orange "breyta" button